Dab-On-The-Haters/epic-gamer-science-fair-project/flaskr/thundercomb's rnn readme.md

-pee pee poo poo this isn't our code
+pee pee poo poo this isn't our code, it

 # Char RNN